SRT Light Red Line: Phase III Taling Chan–Siriraj spur line

 The SRT operates existing intercity services from Thonburi station to Kanchanaburi.
 This line is planned to be converted to a spur line of the existing Light Red line, from Taling Chan to Thonburi/Siriraj.
-In August 2012, the SRT proposed that 3 stations be built for this 6.5 km route:
+In August 2012, the SRT proposed that 3 stations be built for this 5.7 km route:

 Phase IV Bang Sue–Hua Mak

-There will be stations at Ratchawithi, Phaya Thai, Makkasan, and Hua Mak.
+The eastern extension will be 18.8 km long with stations at Ratchawithi, Phaya Thai, Makkasan, and Hua Mak.

-This section will be progressed once Krung Thep Aphiwat Central Terminal is fully open.
 It will have a narrow right of way given the current ARL viaduct and ARL stations.